Best Cheap Health Insurance in Connecticut (2026)

 Cost of health insurance in Connecticut by age and coverage level

-• Gold plans have expensive monthly rates but low costs you'll have to pay when you visit the doctor.
+• Gold plans have expensive monthly rates but low costs when you visit the doctor.
 Bronze plans have cheap rates, but you'll pay more for medical care.
 Silver plans offer a balance between the two.

 • Health insurance quotes increase as you get older.
 Costs go up slowly in your 20s and 30s before rising dramatically in middle age.